partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

-In the second use case we want a query that outputs the names of the employees that have more than one security projects and we are aware of a key for employees (e.g., an attribute that is guaranteed to have a unique value for each employee).
+In the second use case we want a query that outputs the names of the employees that have more than one security project and we are aware of a key for employees (e.g., an attribute that is guaranteed to have a unique value for each employee).
 We can find the requested employees by utilizing a combination of